 Some people cherish these older models, and are okay with them having high hours.
 On the other hand, many people would never buy a jet ski made by one of these manufacturers.

 This is something that also applies to manufacturers still in production.
 Some enthusiasts will swear by Yamaha, while others will stick with Sea Doo or Kawasaki.
-There are some valid points on each side as to which one can handle high hours the best, but there’s no single answer.
+There are some valid points on each side as to which one can handle high hours the best.
+From my personal experience, I have found that Yamaha is the most reliable jet ski manufacturer.

 Jet Ski Model: